ElektraInitiative/libelektra/doc/help/kdb-restore.md

 This command will restore everything backed up by `kdb backup` (or stashed by `kdb stash`) where `timestamp` is the timestamp returned by `kdb backup` (or `kdb stash`).

+## WARNING

+These changes cannot be undone, please use with care!
+This command writes into the `/etc` directory and as such it requires root permissions.

 ## EXAMPLES

 ```